arborchurch/arbor-web/site/content/event/carols-and-crafts/index.md

 date: "2021-08-29"
 expirydate: "2021-09-06"
 title: "A Summer with Jesus and a Party"
-where: "Arbor Church at 9:00am"
+where: "9am September 5th at Arbor Church"
 resources:
 - name: header
   src: a-summer-with-jesus.jpg